larammerce/docs/8.x/theme-development/helpers.md

     return $data;
     }
 ```
-This function is about Logistics timelines and returns the timetable
+This function is about Logistics timelines and returns the timetable.

 For example, in what time frames can your product be sent?

 -----